somesh-opps/SmartPark/README.md

 - `GET /sensors/latest` - returns the newest slot record
 - `GET /sensors/{slot_id}` - returns a single slot record
 - `GET /sensors/availability/summary` - returns total, free, occupied, and availability rate

+## Notes

+- Keep Firebase credential files out of Git.
+The repository `.gitignore` already excludes the local credential files used by the server.
+- The Flutter app stores the API base URL locally so you do not need to re-enter it on every launch.
+- If Firebase data is missing, confirm the database path matches the firmware output under `slots/`.

 ## Flutter app setup